jpreecedev/developerhandbook/src/pages/why-i-dont-want-to-be-a-front-end-web-developer/index.md

 ---
 layout: post
 title: Why I don't want to be a front-end web developer
+description: I high level look at what makes somebody a front-end web developer and why I feel this can limit your career and earnings potential
 date: 2015-06-25
 categories: ['Career']
 tags: ['Career', 'career', 'software development']